Two things sent chills down our backs this week.

 under for spot sales of recent years;

-• Construction costs to increase with inflation—now, the
+• Construction costs to increase with inflation—now, the initial forecasts are

 recognized as being far too low;